The Black Company

 The Black Company is a series of dark fantasy books written by American author Glen Cook.
-The series combines elements of epic fantasy as it follows an elite mercenary unit, the Black Company, through roughly forty years of its approximately four-hundred-year history, as they take on the forces of the demoness Kina, whose influence stretches across sixteen worlds.
+The series combines elements of grimdark with epic fantasy as it follows an elite mercenary unit, the Black Company, through more than forty years of its approximately four-hundred-year history.
+Their exploits include battling for, then against, a large empire; navigating persistently untrustworthy employers and internecine conflicts among allies; and surviving several dramatic reductions in their membership rolls.